vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/operation-guide/ex-ug-page-overview.md

 ## Tab bar

-- Export: Exports a CSV or PNG file of the current view.
+- Export: Export a CSV or PNG file of the current view.

-- Create: Supports creating multiple canvases.
-Only 10 canvases can be opened at most.
+- Create: Support creating multiple canvases.
+Only up to 10 canvases can be opened.

 ## Sidebar